apache/doris/docs/en/docs/admin-manual/config/be-config.md

 * Type: int32
 * Description: Max thread number of Remote scanner thread pool.
 Remote scanner thread pool is used for scan task of all external data sources.
 * Default: 512

-#### `enable_prefetch`

-* Type: bool
-* Description: When using PartitionedHashTable for aggregation and join calculations, whether to perform HashBucket prefetch.
-Recommended to be set to true
-* Default value: true

-#### `enable_quadratic_probing`

-* Type: bool
-* Description: When a Hash conflict occurs when using PartitionedHashTable, enable to use the square detection method to resolve the Hash conflict.
-If the value is false, linear detection is used to resolve the Hash conflict.
-For the square detection method, please refer to: [quadratic_probing](https://en.wikipedia.org/wiki/Quadratic_probing)
-* Default value: true

 #### `exchg_node_buffer_size_bytes`